Poles of Inaccessibility

 Discussion on Poles of Inaccessibility has traditionally been limited to Continental Poles, relating to the largest land masses on the Earth:

 The location of these points are well documented, even if the exact location is disputed or has more than one possibility.
-Many have already been visited by PIA explorers or even ‘claimed’ such as the Russian statue erected at the PIA in Antarctica.
+Many have already been visited by Polar explorers or even ‘claimed’ such as the Russian statue erected at the PIA in Antarctica.

 But wait, there’s more…